105 – University of Ottawa

 - Language Requirements for International Applicants

 About the University of Ottawa

 The University is located in the heart of Ottawa, the nation’s capital.
-You are within walking distance of the Parliament buildings, museums, libraries and the National Arts Centre.
+You are within walking distance of the Parliament buildings, national museums, the Supreme Court of Canada and the National Arts Centre.

 You will enjoy a safe and friendly campus, and have easy access to the resources of the capital.

 Ottawa is one of the most beautiful cities in North America, only a few hours away from Montreal and Toronto.